The Miners’ Library

-Wanlockhead Miner’s Library is the second oldest subscription Library in Scotland and indeed Europe and was established ‘….for our mutual improvement’. on the 1st November 1756 with 32 men.
-The Library was funded by subscriptions from the Miners, but a contribution was also made by mining companies too in order to encourage ‘self-improvement’ in the miners.
+It was established ‘….for our mutual improvement’, on the 1st November, 1756 by 32 men.
+The first woman was admitted in 1784.
+The Library was funded by subscriptions from the miners, but a contribution was also made by mining companies.
+The library aimed to encourage self-improvement in the miners.

-The library originally started in the school but as the subscription numbers increased and the number of books in stock increased, it was necessary to move the library to a cottage, which was given to them by the mine overseers in 1787.
-However the cottage was too small and it was found to be necessary to build a larger building, which came into use in July 1788.
-As the stock of books rose to over 2,000 again the problem of space forced them to build a new library from subscription money.
-This was opened in January 1851 and this is the library you can see today.
+The library originally started in the old school house, but as the subscription members increased and the number of books in stock increased, it was necessary to move the library to a new home.
+A cottage was given to the members by the mine overseers in 1787.
+However, the cottage was too small and it became necessary to build a larger building, which came into use in July 1788.
+The stock of books rose to over 2,000 and again having enough space became problematic.
+A new library was built with money raised through voluntary subscription.
+The new library was opened in January, 1851, and this is the library you can see today.